harisol/test-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Overview

+This repo contains
+Client: Simple React App that is bootstrapped with create-react-app template (https://github.com/facebook/create-react-app)
+Server: Simple node js apps without framework that contains websocket

+# Install

+To install Client, in root directory run:

+### `npm install`

+To install Server, go to server_websocket directory, then run:

+### `npm install`

 ## Available Scripts

-In the project directory, you can run:
+Running client.
+In the root directory, run:

 ### `npm start`

+Running Server.
+Use separate terminal window, go to server_websocket directory, then run:

+### `node apps`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.